George Kohlrieser: Research

+Awards and recognition

 Kohlrieser's book Hostage at the Table: How Leaders Can Overcome Conflict, Influence Others and Raise Performance received the Best Business Book Award 2007 from the Dirigeants Commerciaux de France (DCF), a French association of business leaders) and the "Best Management Book 2008" award from Managementbuch.de, the German business bookseller.
 Kohlrieser also received The BrandLaureate International Brand Personality Award in 2010 from the Asia Pacific Brands Foundation (APBF) for his contribution to the field of high-performance communication and the global European Case Clearing House (ECCH) Renewable and sustainable energy technology and development Hot Topic Case Award in 2011.